Rohree/Module_9R_CS20240139_wfo2407_D_Rorisang-Petja_SDF09_R/README.md

-# Learn JavaScript by Building a Blackjack Game
+# Learnt JavaScript by Building a Blackjack Game

 ## Thoughts 💭